africanvisionmalawi/avm-site/src/pages/sams-village/building-programme/index.md

 title: Building programme
 description: The building programme at Sam’s Village is now almost finished.
 headerImage: "/img/chemex.jpg"
+---

----The building programme at Sam’s Village is now almost finished.
+The building programme at Sam’s Village is now almost finished.

 The [Library](/sams-village/library/), Kitchen/Restaurant, Guardhouse, Site Manager’s house, Roundhouse, Community Based Childcare Centre and compost toilets have all been completed.